HariG12345/Community-Digital-Voting-System/README.md

-# Community Digital Voting System Project 🚀
+# Community Digital Voting System 🚀

 Welcome!
 This project is developed and maintained by **Hari G**.

 Some unique things about me:
 - I love exploring cutting-edge tech and full-stack development
 - Always curious about AI, cybersecurity, and creative coding solutions
 - Coffee fuels my coding marathons ☕
 - Passionate about building projects that are both functional and visually appealing 🎨
+- Always looking for ways to make user experiences smooth and engaging ✨

 ---